ameli/special_functions/docs/index.rst

 |binder|

-Launch a live tutorial on your browser with Jupyter notebook here and interact with the modules of the package.
+Launch a live tutorial in browser with `Jupyter notebook <>`_ to interact with the modules of the package.

 .. toctree::
     :maxdepth: 1